 Renewable Energy and Efficiency

-We are working both to improve efficiency in current systems and to transition to new systems using refrigerant media with lower overall environmental impacts.
+Our goal is to transition to low-impact refrigerants for cooling in our stores, clubs, data centers and distribution centers by 2040.
+We aim to do this by improving efficiency in current systems and transitioning to new systems using refrigerant media with lower overall environmental impacts.
 Our approach focuses on reducing refrigerants and energy use in existing systems, preventing future performance issues through new equipment designs and transitioning to low-GWP refrigerants in new and existing systems.